department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 - [Check your eligibility](/disability-benefits/eligibility/).
 - Gather the supporting documents listed below that you’ll need to file a disability claim.
 - Be sure your claim is filled out completely and you have all the supporting documents ready to send in along with your claim.
-This will help us process your claim quickly.
-[Learn more about fully developed claims](/disability-benefits/apply/claim-types/fully-developed-claim/).
+This will help us process your claim quickly. <br> [Learn more about fully developed claims](/disability-benefits/apply/claim-types/fully-developed-claim/).

 <div markdown="0"><br></div>